rishi4082/helloworld/README.md

 # helloworld
-I am a new to Github nad am trying to learn Github
+I am a new to Github and am trying to learn Github